alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - Feminine traits are anything involving emotional matters.
 - It is the balance of those two elements that creates dramatic tension and keeps an audience interested.
 - Films and books that are more feminine are often called "character-driven".
-- Things that effect a character physically are masculine and are visible ink.
+- Things that affect a character physically are masculine and are visible ink.
 How he feels about them is feminine and invisible.
 - The masculine conflict only forces the hero to deal with his feminine conflict.

 ### Drama in real life